leenapardhi/appointmentsummary/README.md

 Generates doctor- and center-level summaries
 Inserts generated messages into summary tables Structured and modular Go code

-## 📦 CSV Files
-The actual CSV files are compressed and included as `data_files.zip` in the root folder.
-To extract:
-- Unzip `data_files.zip`
-- Place the extracted files into the `CSV Files/` folder

-Make sure your PostgreSQL `COPY` or pgAdmin import path points to the unzipped CSV files.

 🧪 Test Case Tip
 To test quickly, insert sample data manually: